Explicit uniform bounds for Brauer groups of singular K3 surfaces: Uniform bound results for certain classes of abelian and K3 surfaces

 \section{Uniform bound results for certain classes of abelian and K3 surfaces}

 Let $k$ be a number field.
 In this section, we use the results obtained for products of CM elliptic curves in Section~\ref{sec:isogCM} alongside the results of Sections~\ref{sec:ab} and \ref{sec:Kummer} to deduce bounds on the transcendental parts of the Brauer groups of singular abelian surfaces in $\scrA_k$ and certain elements of $\scrK_k$ related to products of CM elliptic curves.
-At several points we use the fact that for a variety $X/k$ and a finite extension $L/k$ we have
+We begin with the results for abelian surfaces.